RemedyData/Maven_Northwind_Traders-_Sales_Performance_Analysis/README.md

 ### Thank you for reading.

-I am open for entry-level data anlalyst role.
+I am open for data anlalyst role.

 Let us have discussion about your company and industry now!